 Image 39 shows the SCULPTURE GARDEN illusion in pans, tilts, zooms, and in full.

 A place you can’t miss on the Vineyard is the Field Gallery in West Tisbury.
 The galleries garden is the home for the whimsical sculptures by Thomas Maley.
-These playful dancing figures are a joy and James decided to add his own whimsy into the scene.
+These playful dancing figures are a joy and James decided to add his own whimsy into the scene, called the SCULPTURE GARDEN.

-The sculptures are all white and James thought all the green seasonal vegetation would only be a distraction, not to mention taking his version during the busy season in a garden located right off a main road might make it too much of an attraction.
-Burrrrr… the white out of a winter snow he felt would be ideal.
+The sculptures are all white and James thought all the green seasonal vegetation would only be a distraction.
+It’s also a seasonally busy attraction off the West Tisbury Road.
+A more tranquil peaceful setting… burrrrr… a white out of a winter snow he felt would be ideal.

-With these conditions in mind this shot had to be taken fast.
-Visiting the garden in the fall with his muse the details were planned.
-When winter brought the snow they set out to the location, along with one assistant to hold a flash that would be remotely triggered to highlight the muse, and another assistant hiding in the background bushes with a coat at the ready to keep her from freezing.
-The only warning was ‘go way around’ so not to trample the fresh foreground snow!
+When winter brought the snow, we set out to the location.
+One assistant for this shoot would hold a flash that would be remotely triggered to highlight the muse.
+Another assistant was hiding in the background bushes with a coat at the ready to keep the Muse from freezing.
+My most important directorial input in setting up the rest of this whimsical scene was ‘go way around!’
+I couldn’t have the fresh blanket of snow trampled on!

 James rented a 90mm wide angle Rodenstock lens for his View Camera.
-It was placed at a low angle and secured to keep it from moving.
+It was placed at a low angle and secured with heavy tape to keep it from moving.

 Image 42 shows the CHANGING AT EAST CHOP illusion in pans, tilts, zooms, and in full.